7 Vital Insights for Women Entrepreneurs: Business Lessons from my Entrepreneurial Journey.

 Embarking on the entrepreneurial journey is both exhilarating and challenging.
 As a former founder of a branding and marketing agency, I've had my fair share of successes and stumbles.
-Reflecting on my experiences, I've identified seven crucial insights that I wish I had known when I was building my business for the first time around.
+Reflecting on my experiences, I've identified seven crucial insights and business lessons that I wish I had known when I was building my business for the first time around.

 If you're a woman entrepreneur navigating the early years of your business, allow me to share my hard-earned wisdom to help you sidestep common pitfalls and blaze a trail of success.